 Similarly, uncertain forces influencing the ability of the country to access the necessary capital, knowledge and skills and compete in markets in which it has a competitive advantage will influence whether Mongolia is able to diversify its economy to produce and sell significant products and services beyond its main minerals.

-The possible outcomes of these uncertainties are explored in three scenarios, helping Mongolia to learn and prepare for whichever future arises.
+The possible outcomes of these uncertainties are explored in three scenarios (Report: Scenarios for Mongolia), helping Mongolia to learn and prepare for whichever future arises.

 Regional Renaissance: North-East Asia becomes more politically integrated, with strong economic growth.
 This gives Mongolia the opportunity to sell its main minerals and achieve economic diversification, and the challenge of managing export revenues in a way that prevents economic overheating and social unrest.